KonghaYao/pure-graph/docs/api/index.md

 # API Reference

-Pure Graph provides a comprehensive REST API that follows the LangGraph SDK specification.
+Open LangGraph Server provides a comprehensive REST API that follows the LangGraph SDK specification.
 This reference covers all available endpoints, request/response formats, and usage examples.

 ## Base URL